Faster Sparse Matrix Inversion and Rank Computation in Finite Fields: Introduction

 In this paper, we study the problem of matrix inversion and rank computation of an $n \times n$ matrix $A$ over a finite field, focusing on sparse matrices and certain other classes of structured matrices.
 In the process, we also study the problems of computing the nullspace when $A$ is singular and the Schur complement of a non-singular principal minor.

 We obtain an expected final running time for all four problems of

-field operations, where $\phi(n)$ denotes the time required to apply $A$ to a vector, $s$ is the blocking factor dividing $n$ and $m$ is its complement (so that $sm = n$), $\omega$ is the exponent of matrix multiplication \cite{AW21}, and $\omega_s$ is the corresponding exponent for multiplication of an $n\times s$ matrix by an $s\times n$ one.
+field operations, where $\phi(n)$ denotes the time required to apply $A$ to a vector, $s$ is the blocking factor dividing $n$ and $m$ is its complement (so that $sm = n$, where both $s$ and $m$ are parameters of the algorithm), $\omega$ is the exponent of matrix multiplication \cite{AW21}, and $\omega_s$ is the corresponding exponent for multiplication of an $n\times s$ matrix by an $s\times n$ one.
 We are using the abbreviation $\omega_s=\omega(\log_n s)$ where $\omega(k)$ is the exponent for multiplication of an $n\times n^k$ matrix by an $n^k \times n$ one, as introduced in the context of fast rectangular matrix multiplication in~\cite{GU18}.
 The notation $\Ohat(\cdot)$ hides factors $O(n^{o(1)})$.

 In the case where the matrix $A$ is sparse or, more generally, whenever $\phi(n) = \Ohat(n)$, the above running time becomes $\Ohat \big(n^{\omega(k)}\big)$, where $k = \log_n s$ is the only value satisfying $\omega(k) = 3-k$.
 This corresponds to an expected $O\big(n^{2.2131}\big)$ running time using the current best known bound on $\omega(k)$.
 Our method relies on the construction of~\cite{EGGSV07} for factoring an arbitrary matrix into block Krylov and block Hankel matrices.
 We modify their algorithm by inverting the block Hankel matrix explicitly, as opposed to working with its implicit formula.
 To do so, we employ displacement rank methods combined with fast rectangular matrix multiplication algorithms.